 Applicants for FII funding are required to submit their proposals through an online funding management system, buildwithwood.ca.
-On entering the site, new users can request an account.
+New users can request an account.
 FII will respond to all account requests within two business days.

 Once FII assesses whether the applicant meets the eligibility criteria, a link to establish a personalized password will be emailed to the address provided in the account request.
 This will enable the applicant to access the system.